Colwich railway accident: Investigation

-After the accident, the driver went to the signal box and told the signalman "You had double flashing yellows and the route was set for Stoke".
-With "traditional" junction layouts in mind, flashing yellows would have meant that the route was set for him right through the junction, with at worst, the red signal on the far side.
-It was not; at Colwich the signalling system was designed for the 'diverging route' to be only the crossover from the Down Fast to the Down Slow, and the driver was not expecting to see a red signal before taking the Stoke line.
-In this respect railway nomenclature had unwittingly set a trap; he had after all seen a 'Junction Indicator' illuminated and thus assumed that his train had been routed across the junction.
+After the accident, the driver went to the signal box and told the signalman "You had double flashing yellows and the route was set for Stoke."
+With traditional junction layouts in mind, flashing yellows would have meant that the route was set for him right through the junction, with at worst, the red signal on the far side.
+It was not; at Colwich, the signalling system was designed for the diverging route to be only the crossover from the down fast to the down slow, and the driver was not expecting to see a red signal before taking the Stoke line.
+In this respect, railway nomenclature had unwittingly set a trap; he had after all seen a 'Junction Indicator' illuminated and thus assumed that his train had been routed across the junction.

 The public inquiry centred on whether the driver had had adequate training on the recently introduced flashing yellow signals and the implications at multiple junctions.
-The driver admitting to signing for, but not actually reading, the Notice that referred to the installation of flashing yellows at Colwich the previous month.
+The driver admitting to signing for, but not actually reading, the notice that referred to the installation of flashing yellows at Colwich the previous month.

 A contributory factor was the lack of flank protection given the layout at Colwich Junction.
 The accident would not have happened if the points had been set to route the train away from the diamond crossing, rather than head-on into the Liverpool train's path, as would have been normal practice in an older manual installation.
-This feature was not included in the junction design because it would have prevented a parallel movement from being signalled on the down fast line, even though in this particular case the train had approached on the down fast line anyway.
+This feature was not included in the junction design because it would have prevented a parallel movement from being signalled on the down fast line, even though, in this particular case, the train had approached on the down fast line anyway.

-This lesson was not learnt; lack of flank protection would again prove a significant factor in a head-on collision, at the Ladbroke Grove rail crash in 1999.
+This lesson was not learned; lack of flank protection would again prove a significant factor in a head-on collision, at the Ladbroke Grove rail crash in 1999, with a similar track layout.

 Recommendations

 The Inspector's report recommended changing the signalling system so that a flashing yellow sequence could only occur when the route was set across the whole junction, as the driver was expecting.
-A second recommendation was to inhibit wheel slide protection (WSP) during an emergency brake application – practical tests suggested the train could then have stopped before fouling the junction.
+A second recommendation was to inhibit wheel slide protection (WSP) during an emergency brake application; practical tests suggested the train could then have stopped before fouling the junction.
 The latter recommendation was not implemented.

 Memorial

 Local resident Alf Taylor created a memorial to Eric Goode at the site of the accident, which he looked after until his death in 1997.
-On 17 September 2006, the Sunday before the 20th anniversary of the accident, the garden was re-dedicated.
+On 17 September 2006, the Sunday before the 20th anniversary of the accident, the garden was rededicated.

-In 2010 a new road in Crewe, where Eric Goode was based was named after him.
+In 2010, a new road in Crewe, where Eric Goode was based, was named after him.
 The road is on the site of the railway bingo club he frequented.